Tree Trimming Cost

 Pruning a Pear tree is very similar to pruning an apple tree.
 The pruning should be done between November and March.

-You should aim to remove around 10% - 30% of the canopy each year.
+You should aim to remove around 10% to 30% of the canopy each year.
 This should be removed evenly from the whole tree, not just the top.

 You should aim to remove some of the older wood each year, which encourages newer, better fruit-bearing wood to grow.
 You want an open structure that allows light to get to all the branches.
 Focus your pruning on areas that appear crowded.